ChardThe3rd/NFL-EPA-Project/README.md

 * Gambling Applications

 ## Conclusion
 Publicly available data can help us better commentate, project, and analyze the game of football.
-It can be useful when making decisions in fantasy sports or when wagering on games, but it doesn't replace X's and O's
+It can be useful when making decisions in fantasy sports or when wagering on games, but it doesn't replace X's and O's:
 ![](Images/TurningPoint.png)